ZbigniewTomanek/ekexport/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

+## Project Development

+This project was developed using an AI-assisted approach:

+1. **Initial Research Phase**: I realized I needed a reliable way to export calendar data from macOS and crafted a detailed research prompt for Gemini (available in `docs/0-starting-prompt.md`)

+2. **Design Phase**: The AI produced a comprehensive implementation plan (`docs/1-implementation-plan.md`) that included:
+   - Deep dive into EventKit APIs and macOS security model
+   - Detailed architecture design with layered approach
+   - Complete CLI interface specification
+   - Build and deployment strategy
+   - Testing methodology

+3. **Implementation**: Following the generated plan, I implemented the tool with Swift using claude code and codex, making only minor adjustments (notably choosing "ekexport" over the AI's suggested "calex" name)

+This approach allowed for thorough upfront planning and resulted in a well-architected, production-ready tool that handles the complexities of macOS calendar data access properly.

 ## Credits

 Built with:
 - [Swift ArgumentParser](https://github.com/apple/swift-argument-parser) for CLI interface
+- [SwiftIcal](https://github.com/tbartelmess/swift-ical) for iCalendar format generation
 - EventKit framework for calendar/reminder access
 - Swift Package Manager for dependency management